 Birth control should not and does not need to be one more thing to worry about during this uncertain time.
 If you already have an active birth control prescription, Pandia Health can deliver it to you for FREE.
 All you need to do is provide your current doctor’s or pharmacy’s information.
-Or, if you are in California, Texas, Colorado, Wyoming, Arizona or Florida and need a birth control prescription, you only have to pay a one-time health form fee and Pandia Health doctors will prescribe one for you.
+Or, if you are in Arizona, California, Colorado, Florida, Georgia, Nevada, Texas, Washington, or Wyoming, and need a birth control prescription, you only have to pay a one-time health form fee and Pandia Health doctors will prescribe one for you.

 Pandia Health is also here for you beyond ensuring your contraception is taken care of.
 Check out Pandia Health’s blog and website to learn about things like DIY hand sanitizer and how you can make your period optional to avoid cramps.

 Having to leave college in the wake of COVID-19 has been beyond stressful and challenging.
 Get #PandiaPeaceOfMind by knowing that your birth control is one less thing you have to worry about.

 The above information is for general informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.